 Endometriosis is a painful condition that affects more than 11% of American women in their childbearing years.
-At Capital Women’s Care in Arlington, Virginia, OB/GYNs Reepa Shah, MD, Gwendolyn Cobbs, MD, and Danielle Holmes, MD are trained in the most advanced techniques to diagnose and treat endometriosis.
+At Capital Women’s Care in the Ballston area of Arlington, Virginia, OB/GYN Reepa Shah, MD is trained in the most advanced techniques to diagnose and treat endometriosis.
 If you’re looking for relief from endometriosis, call or click online to schedule an appointment with Capital Women’s Care today.

 Endometriosis is a women’s health condition that involves the tissue that normally grows within your uterus and sheds during your menstrual period.
 This tissue, called endometrium, starts to grow outside the uterus when you have endometriosis.
 Endometriosis may cause severe pelvic pain and can make it difficult to get pregnant.

 - Fallopian tubes

 - Outer surface of your uterus